daytonaio/content/README.md

 # Daytona Content Programme for Technical Writers

 Welcome to the [Daytona](https://www.daytona.io) `content` repository!
 This repo is dedicated to managing external technical writers who contribute articles and guides.
-Here, you'll find details on how to participate, contribute, and get paid for your work.
+Here, you'll find details on how to participate, contribute, and get compensated for your work.

 ## Table of Contents
 - [Daytona Content Programme for Technical Writers](#daytona-content-programme-for-technical-writers)